stakater/IngressMonitorController/README.md

 ### Vanilla Manifests

 The Ingress Monitor Controller can be deployed with vanilla manifests or Helm Charts.
-For Vanilla manifests, you have to first clone or download the repository contents.
-The kubernetes deployment and files are provided inside `kubernetes/manifests` folder.
+For Vanilla manifests, you can either first clone the respository or download the `deployments/kubernetes/manifests/imc.yaml` file only.

 #### Configuring